Eye conditions

 RP is caused by a change or ‘mistake’ in one or more genes.
 Therefore, cells in the retina don’t work as they are supposed to and over time you lose vision.

 Around 70 genes are known to cause different types of RP.
-There are many more genes, but they haven’t been discovered yet.

 The way that RP is passed from generation to generation (inheritance) can be different in families.